'No zero risk': UK move to increase Wembley fans questioned - News Break

 “Yes, being outside will offset the risk — but there is no zero risk,” Dr. Catherine Smallwood, senior emergency officer at the World Health Organization’s Europe office in Copenhagen, told The Associated Press.
 “It’s not limited to the stadia themselves.
 It’s also around the stadia, the gatherings that happen outside of it, in bars and clubs, in households.”

-Smallwood said scenes like the beer-swilling fans packed into a rocking Budapest stadium last Saturday when Hungary drew 1-1 with world champion France were “something that we should be worried about.”
+Smallwood said scenes like those in a rocking Budapest stadium last Saturday when Hungary drew 1-1 with world champion France were “something that we should be worried about.”
 She urged tournament organizers to put in ”every effort" to reduce the level of risk.

-The U.K. government, meanwhile, already knows the potential negative impact of large-scale events.
+The U.K. government already knows the potential negative impact of large-scale events.
 After all, there is evidence that a European Champions League soccer match between Liverpool and Atletico Madrid and the Cheltenham horse racing festival helped seed the virus in 2020.

-The Conservative government hopes that its rapid rollout of vaccines will keep the current outbreak in check and limit the number of COVID-19 patients who require hospital treatment, thereby paving the way for it to lift all remaining restrictions on social contact on July 19.
-Wednesday's figures showed that around 65% of Britain's population has received one dose of vaccine, while 47% have had two jabs.
+The Conservative government hopes its rapid rollout of vaccines will keep the current outbreak in check and limit the number of COVID-19 patients requiring hospital treatment, thereby paving the way for it to lift remaining restrictions on social contact on July 19.
+Wednesday's figures showed that around 65% of Britain's population has received one dose of vaccine, while 47% have had two.

-It says the increased capacity for the Wembley matches — and the finals at the Wimbledon tennis tournament on the weekend of July 10 and 11 — will be part of its Event Research Programme on holding mass events safely that it has been running over the past few months.
+It says the increased capacity for the Wembley matches — and the finals at the Wimbledon tennis tournament on the weekend of July 10 and 11 — will be part of its Event Research Programme on holding mass events safely that it has been running.
 It also said all ticket-holders for the matches must show evidence of a negative COVID-19 test or proof of two vaccine doses — something that's not required when fans go to a watch a match in a pub.

-Media Minister John Whittingdale said the large-scale test events so far, including music's Brit Awards, “have shown very successful results."
-He said analysis of the test events will be published soon.
+Media Minister John Whittingdale said the test events so far, including music's Brit Awards, “have shown very successful results" and analysis will be published soon.

-Whittingdale also indicated the government will grant UEFA's request for around 2,500 VIPs — such as officials, politicians, sponsors and broadcasters — to be allowed to enter the country for the latter stages of the tournament without having to quarantine.
+Whittingdale also indicated the government will grant UEFA's request for around 2,500 VIPs — such as officials, politicians and sponsors — to be allowed to enter the country for the latter stages of the tournament without having to quarantine.
 He said, however, their movements will be severely constrained.

 Right now most travelers returning to the U.K. face 10 days of quarantine at home and those from high-risk countries must quarantine at special hotels.